Houston Family Lawyers

 The lawyer-client team: The firm believes in keeping clients informed of important case developments and involving clients in critical decision-making.

 Client confidentiality: Holmes, Diggs & Sadler has represented many clients who are in high profile positions and even clients who are celebrities locally and nationally.
-The firm often deals with sensitive issues, especially in the highly emotional and private areas of divorce, custody, guardianship and probate.
+The firm often deals with sensitive issues, especially in the highly emotional and private areas of family law and probate.
 All clients can expect confidentiality and discretion in the handling of their case.

 Awards and Recognition: Holmes, Diggs & Sadler's ten lawyers hold four board certifications in three areas of practice (civil trial, family law and employment law).
 The firm’s ten experienced and award-winning attorneys include two Super Lawyers, and four named as Rising Stars by Texas Super Lawyers.
 Other accolades include: Fortune Magazine’s Women Leaders in the Law, H Texas Magazine’s Top Lawyers, Houstonia Magazine’s Top Lawyers, Lawyers of Distinction, Texas Monthly’s Top Attorneys, membership in the American Board of Trial Advocates, AVVO Client’s Choice, AV Rated by Martindale-Hubbell and membership in the International Academy of Family Lawyers.